College is a time of transition

 Students seek counseling services to address a range of concerns including; adjustment to college, career exploration, loneliness, depression, anxiety, eating disorders, performance or academic decline, family concerns, alcohol and drug related issues, room-mate conflicts, management of pre-existing mental health concerns, and suicidal impulses or thoughts.
 If your student is struggling and is not responding to the support you have offered, you might suggest that they seek counseling services on campus.

 Counseling Services at Willamette University provides a variety of services to enhance your student's academic success and emotional well-being.
-We offer free and confidential individual, couples, and group counseling to students experiencing a range of concerns.
+We offer confidential individual, couples, and group counseling to students experiencing a range of concerns.
 As well, we provide referrals to community based psychological and psychiatric services when a student's needs are beyond the scope of what we are able to provide here.
 This includes on-going medication management services for mental health concerns, neuro-psychological evaluations (ADD/ADHD, learning disabilities, etc.), and treatment for acute eating disorders and/or alcohol and drug addiction.
 Counseling Services can be reached at (503)370-6471 during normal business hours.

 What about confidentiality?